phantomic12/phn-repo/README.md

 SigLevel = TrustAll
 Server = http://downloads.sourceforge.net/phn-repo/4/repo
 ````
-Since GitHub Actions runners have almost no storage, I decided the best solution was to split the packages in seperate repositories, each containing at most 15 packages, which also means faster build times.
-Be sure to add all
+split into 4 repos because GA runners have no space whatsoever, that was the only way to get any real result.

+coming soon

+osdn hosting
+mirrorlist